Director & Principal Investigator

 Krista Harrison, PhD is an Associate Professor at UCSF in the Division of Geriatrics, an Atlantic Senior Fellow for Equity in Brain Health at the Global Brain Health Institute, and affiliated with the Philip R. Lee Institute for Health Policy Studies.
 Her research focuses on improving systems of care for home-dwelling older adults with dementia and other serious illnesses.

-Ashwin Kotwal, MD is an Assistant Professor at UCSF in the Division of Geriatrics.
+Ashwin Kotwal, MD is an Associate Professor at UCSF in the Division of Geriatrics.
 Dr. Kotwal’s research focuses on understanding and enhancing social connections of older adults to improve their quality of life and health care access.

 Matthew Growdon, MD, MPH is a geriatrician and Assistant Professor of Medicine in the University of California, San Francisco (UCSF) Division of Geriatrics.
 He is interested in health services research aimed at improving the quality of care for older adults with dementia and cognitive impairment, with an emphasis on improving prescribing practices in this population.